newlandsvalley/tunebank-node/README.md

 ## Migration from Musicrest

 The migration package handles migration from Musicrest.
 Musicrest exports users, comments and tunes as rows of JSON in a proprietary format.
 The migration package then loads this data into a staging or production server.
-(The details of these servers are not available to github.)

-To migrate - `npm run migration`.
+To use this, first bundle the migration package - `npm run bundle-migration` which produces a runnable javascript file - `migrate.js` and copy this to the home directory of your production server.
+Also copy the bash script `migrate.sh`

+Migration assumes the same subdirectory - `conf` that the server relies on.
+It also requires a directory named `migration` where the files exported from Musicrest live.

+Migration uses a naturalistic command line.
+For example:

+  * .\migrate.sh users
+  * .\migrate.sh english tunes
+  * .\migrate.sh scandi comments